martin12333/Readable-Lisp-S-expressions/Install-howto.md

     ./configure --prefix=/usr

-The configure program supports many options, though most are only useful for special situations.
+The configure program tries to automatically figure out what to do and then do it.
+It supports many options, but most are only useful for special situations.
 Here are some configure options you might want to use:

     --without-guile         disable support for guile
-    --without-scsh          disable support for scsh
     --without-clisp         disable support for clisp
     --without-common-lisp   disable support for Common Lisp (including clisp and sbcl)

-In particular, if you won't be using Common Lisp, consider using the configure option "--without-common-lisp"... in which case you don't need to install and configure either ASDF or an implementation of Common Lisp.
+In particular, if you won't be using Common Lisp, consider using the configure option "--without-common-lisp".
+Note that if you use --without-guile you'll disable several tools that depend on guile.

-If you're using guile, configure should automagically figure out where to put libraries (aka the "guile site" directory).
-If it gets the wrong value, you can add GUILE_SITE=directory_name on the configure command line.
-See the INSTALL file for more details if you need them.

 If you change your mind later about your configuration options, just re-run configure with your new configuration options, and then run the later steps as described below (in particular, "make" and "make install").

 If you need more information (to configure it for unusual circumstances), run "./configure --help" or read the file "INSTALL".
 The file "config.log" logs what configure does, which can help you if configuration doesn't work as expected.

+If you have clisp, but clisp has not been configured to be able to invoke ASDF, the build will detect and report the issue as a warning.
+If this happens, you may run this command (after running ./configure) to fix the problem:

+    make clisp-asdf

+The "make clisp-asdf" command modifies the current user's configuration by creating (if necessary) the directory $(HOME)/lisp/asdf, putting a file or symbolic link there, compiling, and re-running configure.
+See the INSTALL file for details if you're curious.

 Build